dathpham/technical_exercise/response.md

        'CombustibleID_DisplayEng_AIRCRAFT MATERIAL',
        'CombustibleID_DisplayEng_OTHER'

-Class features in the above list are 'WeatherPhenomenaTypeID_DisplayEng','WeatherPhenomenaIntensityID_DisplayEng','EngineTypeID_DisplayEng','PropellerTypeID_DisplayEng','CombustibleID_DisplayEng', and are one hot encoded.
+Class features in the above list are

+'WeatherPhenomenaTypeID_DisplayEng','WeatherPhenomenaIntensityID_DisplayEng','EngineTypeID_DisplayEng','PropellerTypeID_DisplayEng','CombustibleID_DisplayEng'

+and they are one hot encoded.

 The output class is 'TotalFatalCount' that is mapped to 'survivality' with 0 if there is non-zero fatal count or else the 'survivality' is 1.
 The model is trained with 10 estimators, max depth of 2 and 0.1 learning rate.
 The accuracy on training set is  0.968 and test set accuracy is 0.57.
 The model is having overfitting issue.
 The features with most importance are : CombustibleID_DisplayEng_FUEL and the Visibility.
 Altering value in these features will impact the result the most.
 The weakness of my analysis :